opcow/RS_Cooler_Remix/README.md

 ### Changes From the Original

-This remix splits the fan mount into 2 parts.
-The only complaint I have with the original is that access to the nozzle is difficult.
+This remix splits the ducts into separate parts.
+The only issue I have with the original is that access to the nozzle is difficult.
 If you use a silicone sock it can be hard to remove/install and holding the heater block without a special tool of some sort will probably require removal of the cooler in order to change the nozzle.
-With this split design you only need to remove the tool fan to remover the part cooling duct and gain access to the nozzle and heater block.
+With this split design, you only need to remove the tool fan to remove the part cooling duct and gain access to the nozzle and heater block.

 I modified the fan mounting holes to accept M3 screws and increased the thickness of the 5015 mount point.